tplinderoth/cichlids/callset/analysis_scripts/README.md

 	multiFreq    calculate allele frequencies for a list of sites convert      convert VCF to other formats (allows subsetting)

-To obtain information on how to run a specific command, run without arguments
+To obtain information on how to run a specific command, run without arguments.

 	./analysis_scripts/callsetTools.pl alleleFreq